o3de/o3de.org/content/docs/userguide/ui/editor/components-layout-row.md

 ---
-description: ' Use a layout row component in the &ALYlong; &ui-canvas-editor; to organize child elements into a row. '
+description: ' Use a layout row component in the Amazon Lumberyard UI Editor to organize child elements into a row. '
 title: LayoutRow
 ---